monarch-initiative/yactp/README.md

 same if there was only one study or if all studies started in the same year).

 The script downloads files and stores them in a (newly created) directory called ``ct_data``.
 This directory can be deleted after running the script.
+Finally, the script outputs a logfile ``yactp-stats.txt`` with some details of the parsing results.